Life Before Social Media

 Unique quality content is essential for search and social.
 Duplicate content dents your chances of achieving high SERPs at best, or penalises your site at worst.
 Search Engines do test for the uniqueness of copy.
 If your content is similar to another, your site can be subject to duplicate content penalty.
 Read on to find out what is considered duplicate content and why you should avoid duplications at any time.

 If you are writing and publishing content for websites you should be writing and publishing your content so it is optimised for Search Engines.
 Search Engine Optimised (SEO) copy is a little more work but could reap massive benefits.
+Importantly, expert SEO copywriting is a prerequisite for achieving solid Search Engine Ranking Position (SERP) success.
+Search Engines need to understand what your page is all about as much as your visitors.
+Writing copy for SEO does not have to be a compromise.
+Read our top ten essential steps to write successful copy for SEO:

 Google seems to think that the archetype English person is an extremely unpleasant one.
 Have they lost the plot or has their algorithm encountered another ghost in the machine?
 Just type in 'English person' into the Google Search Engine and you will see what we mean.